Can Airlines Detect Dummy Tickets? Explained Clearly

 Now, let’s clear up a few myths.
 A PNR doesn’t mean you have a boarding pass waiting.
 It just means your details are sitting in the system.
 Until the airline assigns a ticket number and confirms payment, you don’t have the right to check in or board.
 That’s why embassies accept reservations for visa purposes, but the same document won’t get you past the check-in counter.

-Another common misconception is that a dummy flight reservation is somehow fake or shady.
+Another common misconception is that a dummy flight ticket is somehow fake or shady.
 That’s not the case.
 Many legitimate temporary reservations exist, and they’re widely used by embassies and visa applicants.
 The important part is that the PNR is verifiable.
 If you can look it up on the airline’s website, then consular staff can too.

 So while airlines can absolutely detect whether a booking is only a reservation, that doesn’t make it a problem for visa purposes.
 It simply means you’re not cleared to fly yet.
 In the next section, we’ll look at the exact differences between a reservation and a fully issued ticket, and why knowing that distinction matters for your application.